InatelS203/GerenciaDePartidas/README.md

 5. Create the "user-queue" following the image
 ![Queue tab in RabbitMQ](/documentation/createQueueInRabbitMQ.png)

-6. Do the same as in step 5, but for "match-queue"
+6. Do the same as in step 5, but for "user-score", "match-queue", "match-start", "match-finish"

 7. Now, back into your commando line tool, run the app

 ```bash
 docker-compose up -d app
 ```

-## API Documentation
-TODO